CHAPTER 48: BWV 248, THE CHRISTMAS ORATORIO.

 The ritornello theme is deceptive in that it gives the strong impression of being constructed from phrases of unequal lengths.
 In fact this is not the case; three balanced four-bar phrases (the second a repetition of the first) make up its twelve bars.
 The trick is achieved by a compositional sleight of hand whereby the rhythms of each of the first four bars are all different and complex, as indeed, are those of bars nine, ten and eleven.

-We have no way of knowing how this peculiar structure was initially conceived with a different text in mind but one cannot help noticing how well it fits this one.
+We have no way of knowing how this peculiar structure might have been initially conceived with a different text in mind but one cannot help noticing how well it fits this one.

 The two crotchets in all parts of the first and fifth bars imply an imperious divine gesture and the sheer complexity of the melodic structure feels entirely in tune with an image of the hand of Christ raised amongst milling enemies.
 The rhythmic invention throughout is extravagant and the aria has one more oddity before it ends; the closing statement of the ritornello theme is not the original twelve bar melody but is extended to twenty-four bars by means of a combination of the opening theme and first episode!